This post may contain affiliate links which help support Girls Can Grill.

 Sweet + Smoky Garlic Rub

-- 2 tsp sea salt
+- 4 tsp kosher salt

-- 2 tsp coconut palm sugar
+- 4 tsp coconut palm sugar

-- 1 tsp black pepper
+- 2 tsp black pepper

-- 1 tsp garlic powder
+- 2 tsp garlic powder

-- 1 tsp onion powder
+- 2 tsp onion powder

-- 1/2 tsp cumin
+- 1 tsp cumin

-- 1/2 tsp smoked paprika
+- 1 tsp smoked paprika

-- 1/4 tsp cayenne pepper
+- 1/2 tsp cayenne pepper

-- 2 cloves garlic minced
+- 3 cloves garlic, minced

 - 2 tbsp olive oil

-- 9 tsp red wine vinegar
+- 1/3 cup red wine vinegar

-- 1/2 tsp sea salt
+- 1 tsp kosher salt

-- 4 dashes Tabasco sauce
+- 1/2 tsp Tabasco sauce

-- 1 tbsp fresh parsley
+- 2 tbsp fresh parsley

-- Rub the plate short ribs with the remaining rub.
+- Season: Rub the plate short ribs with the remaining rub.
 Let rest at room temperature for 1 hour.

-Heat the smoker to 250-275F degrees.
-Place the ribs on the smoker and smoke, spritzing every hour with apple cider vinegar, until they reach an internal temperature of 203F degrees, about 6 hours.
+- Smoke: Place the ribs on the smoker and smoke, spritzing every hour with apple cider vinegar, until they reach an internal temperature of 205F degrees, about 6 hours.

-- Just before serving, whisk the parsley into the vinaigrette.
+- Dress: Just before serving, whisk the parsley into the vinaigrette.
 Slice the ribs and drizzle with the dressing.